How to Petition to Revive an Abandoned Trademark Application

 If you met all of the requirements, the USPTO will grant the Petition to Revive and return your trademark application to “live” status.
 Then, one of the following things will happen:

 • If you filed the Statement of Use with the Petition to Revive and it complies with all requirements, then the USPTO will grant your trademark registration.
-If there’s something wrong with the Statement of Use, then the trademark examining attorney will instead issue an office action.
+If there’s something wrong with the Statement of Use, then the examining attorney will instead issue an office action.

 • If you did receive the Notice of Allowance but didn’t file the Statement of Use, then you must file the Statement of Use or an Extension of Time before the one year anniversary of the Notice of Allowance being issued.